-33.430.165 Standards for Property Line Adjustments
+33.430.165 Standards for Property Line Adjustments and Replats

-The following standards apply to Property Line Adjustments (PLAs) in the environmental overlay zones that do not meet one of the exemptions in 33.430.080.C.11 or 33.430.080.D.11.
+The following standards apply to Property Line Adjustments (PLAs) and replats in the environmental overlay zones that do not meet one of the exemptions in 33.430.080.D.11 or 33.430.080.E.12.
 For purposes of this section, the site of a Property Line Adjustment is the two properties affected by the relocation of the common property line.
 All of the standards must be met.

-- A. A Property Line Adjustment may not result in any property being entirely in the environmental protection zone, unless that property is entirely in the environmental protection zone before the PLA, or the property will be dedicated or limited by deed restriction to the uses allowed in the OS zone. - B. The amount of area on each property that is outside of the resource area of the environmental overlay zone may not be reduced below the square footage in Table 430-6.
+- A. A Property Line Adjustment or replat may not result in any property being entirely in the environmental protection zone_or entirely in the combined flood hazard area unless that property was entirely in the environmental protection zone or combined flood hazard area before the PLA or replat, or the property will be dedicated or limited by deed restriction to the uses allowed in the OS zone. - B. The amount of area on each property that is outside of the resource area of the environmental overlay zone may not be reduced below the square footage in Table 430-6.
 A property that contains less than the area listed in Table 430-6 outside of the resource area of the environmental overlay zone may not move further out of conformance with Table 430-6.

-Table 430-6 Minimum Area Required Outside of Resource Area OS through R7 Zone R5 Zone All Other Zones Zones All Other Zones Minimum Area Required 5,000 sq. ft.
+Table 430-6 Minimum Area Required Outside of Resource Area OS through R7 Zone R5 Zone All Other Zones R10 Zones Minimum Area Required 5,000 sq. ft.
 3,500 sq. ft.
 2,500 sq. ft.
 50% of the base zone building coverage or 1 acre, whichever is less